UNICORE-EU/uftp-docs/source/user-docs/uftp-client/manual.rst

 	$ tar cz dir/* | uftp cp - https://localhost:9000/rest/auth/TEST:/archive.tgz

-The UFTPD server can also unpack tar and zip streams, this is very useful to efficiently transfer many small files.
+The :ref:`UFTPD server <uftpd>` can also unpack tar and zip streams, this is very useful to efficiently transfer many small files.
 To enable this, add the ``-a`` option, and DO NOT compress the tar stream.

 .. code:: console